h2gb/bumpy_vector/README.md

 [![Crate](https://img.shields.io/crates/v/bumpy_vector.svg)](https://crates.io/crates/bumpy_vector)

-A vector-like object where elements can be larger than one "space".
+A vector-like object where elements can be larger than one item.
 We use this primarily to represent objects in a binary that are made up of one or more bytes.